theCapnCoder/booking_hub_api/README.md

 - if an asynchronous operation fails, the user should be presented with an error notification.
 You can use any library for this, for example React-Toastify, but you should give the notification a custom class notification (in most libraries, this is possible).
 Pay attention that this class is present in the element when the notification appears. - **NO**

-### Auth (0/4)
+### Auth (3/4)
 - You should implement logic with authenticated user detection and data loading as described above. - **NO**

-- For sign in and sign up, if an operation is successful, the token should be saved for future requests and the user is redirected to the main page. - **NO**
+- For sign in and sign up, if an operation is successful, the token should be saved for future requests and the user is redirected to the main page. - **YES**

-- Upon clicking the Sign Out button in the header, the user is signed out (the token needs to be removed) and redirected to the sign in page. - **NO**
+- Upon clicking the Sign Out button in the header, the user is signed out (the token needs to be removed) and redirected to the sign in page. - **YES**

-- The username displayed in the header should be taken from the authenticated user’s full name. - **NO**
+- The username displayed in the header should be taken from the authenticated user’s full name. - **YES**

-### Main page (0/1)
+### Main page (1/1)
-- Upon navigating to the main page, a list of all trips is loaded and displayed to the user. - **NO**
+- Upon navigating to the main page, a list of all trips is loaded and displayed to the user. - **YES**

 ### Trip page (0/1)
 - Upon navigating to the trip page, the relevant trip data is loaded and displayed to the user.
 When the user clicks Book a trip button in the modal and form fields are valid, a request is made to book a trip.
 If the operation is successful, the user should be presented with a success notification. - **NO**